-I have long made clear my opposition to low animal welfare imports, and this was a commitment of the Conservative election manifesto.
-It would be bad for animals and bad for farmers to be undercut by overseas competitors who cut costs by reducing standards.
-It would, in effect, be importing animal cruelty.
+I have long made clear my opposition to low animal welfare imports and this was a key commitment of the Conservative election manifesto.
+It would be bad for animals, and bad for West Berkshire’s farmers to be undercut by overseas competitors who unscrupulously cut costs by reducing their own standards.
+It would, in effect, be exporting animal cruelty.